 “Being a financial organization, we are quite reserved, so we wanted to come up with something that would be fun, but still simple and professional.
 VERN is just that and it’s been a great boost for employee morale.” – Sarah Mueller

 See below for an example of what VERN looks like:

 A Name with Meaning

 Initially, the Veridian Credit Union team wanted an intranet that would act as the central hub of information and resources for employees.
 They also wanted to move employee communications onto the intranet to significantly reduce the number of all staff emails.

-To achieve this, Mueller and the Veridian Credit Union Team made all of their documents exclusively available on the intranet, and included a Company News application on the VERN home page so all employees would be updated as soon as they logged on.
+To achieve this, Mueller and the Veridian Credit Union Team made all of their documents exclusively available on the intranet and included a Company News application on the VERN home page so all employees would be updated as soon as they logged on.
 Anything that was previously sent via email, such as a policy change or company event information, had a new home on the Company News app (updated daily).
-In addition, employees began to use Discussion Forums and Wall Posts as a means of communication, collaboration and engagement between all staff.
+In addition, employees began to use Discussion Forums and Wall Posts as a means of communication, collaboration, and engagement among all staff.

 Mueller’s vision when coming up with the VERN concept was that employees would automatically know the intranet was an avenue for them to find resources and connect with each other, hence the words “employee”, “resource” and “network” in the VERN acronym, which were all carefully selected to have meaning.

 Since implementing VERN, Mueller says intranet adoption and engagement have skyrocketed.
 Out of the 600 employees at Veridian Credit Union, she estimates nearly all of them are logging on to the intranet on a daily basis.
 Not only are they logging on to update themselves on the latest news, or locate resources, they are logging on to see what VERN does next.